AnuragChoubey95/SoftwareTransactionalMemory/README.md

 - **Custom Data Types:** Such as linked lists in `custom_types/ll.h`, which are used to demonstrate STM operations in a practical context.

-## Test Suites for Transactional Memory System
+## Test for Transactional Memory System

 ### Linked List Tests